home-assistant/home-assistant.io/source/_components/binary_sensor.enocean.markdown

 ha_iot_class: "Local Push"
 ---

 This can typically be one of those batteryless wall switches.
 Currently only one type has been tested: Eltako FT55.
-Other devices will most likely not work without changing the Home Asisstant code.
+Other devices will most likely not work without changing the Home Assistant code.

 To use your EnOcean device, you first have to set up your [EnOcean hub](/components/enocean/) and then add the following to your `configuration.yaml` file: